Rafostar/shell-rss-torrent/README.md

 * libXML2 (`xmllint` binary)
 * wget

-The script is intended to be used with a torrent client that supports importing new torrent files from a watch dir (e.g. Transmission).
+By default the script will download torrents using `wget` into a specified directory and is intended to be used with a torrent client that supports importing new torrent files from a watch dir (e.g. Transmission).
+This behaviour can be altered with a custom config file.
+Script supports passing torrents links into any other app, therefore making it compatible with a wide range of clients.

 Remember to mark this script as executable after download (`chmod +x ./shell-rss-torrent`).